Find the Best Data Science Degree for you

 Bachelors Degrees in Data Science

-If you are new to the college scene, the bachelors level is probably where you need to start your journey into data science.
-You may find that there are numerous data science-related majors and minors available in the college world for you to choose from.
-This type of degree can be standalone, or partnered with other topics such as computer science, information technology, and business.
-Depending on what interests you, you may find a blend of degree programs that is more suitable for the type of career you are searching for.
+If you are new to the college scene, the bachelors level is where you need to start your journey into data science.
+You will find that there are numerous data science-related majors and minors available in the college world.
+This type of undergraduate degree can be standalone or partnered with other topics.
+Examples include pairing data science with computer science, information technology, and business.

-During this bachelors program, you may take courses that can help sharpen your skills with data analysis.
-Courses such as Java Programming, Computer Architecture, and Fundamentals of Data Structure are common at this level, since you may be required to know more about computer information systems operate and their popular programs.
-If you choose a program that is related to business, you may also see courses that are relevant to the business environment.
+During your Bachelor of Data Science program, expect to take courses in data analysis and presentation.
+Java Programming, Computer Architecture, and Fundamentals of Data Structure are common.
+You may study how computer information systems operate and their popular software programs.
+If you choose a business analytics program, expect to take courses in finance, accounting, and statistics.
 Most students can complete their bachelors program in around 4 years.

-If you already have an existing bachelors degree, you might be more interested in pursuing careers in data science throughout the acquisition of a Masters degree in Data Science.
-These programs typically provide more focus into the actual application of data science, which can help students become more familiar with the methods and analytical properties associated with careers at this level.
+If you already have an existing Bachelors degree, a Masters degree in Data Science is the next step.
+These graduate programs provide more focus into the actual application of data science.
+This helps learn advanced methods and analytical skills.

 Most students can complete this masters program in around 2 years on average.
-Throughout this program, students may take courses such as Collaborative Problem Solving, Advanced Statistics, and Reproducible Data Analysis.
-Students may also have the opportunity to engage in individual research projects that can test their abilities in data collection and analysis.
+Common courses include Collaborative Problem Solving, Advanced Statistics, and Reproducible Data Analysis.
+Expect individual research projects that test abilities in data collection and analysis.

 Doctorate Degrees in Data Science